Opoku-Emma/process-metalign/README.md

 - leaf_phenotype.txt

 ### main_analysis.py
 This runs a demo on how the script works.
 It reads in the metalign file and metadata file.
+You only need to provide the metalign file path which provides you features like:
+- Calculating alpha and beta diversity
+- Making plots of taxonomic groups/levels
+- Pulling data on specified taxonomic groups/levels

+If metadata_file is added, further functionality is added to make Principal Coordinate Plots and coloring based on specified feature

 Then it runs a simple analysis and returns a Principal Coordinate Analysis plot colored by site.

 ## Example
+    file_path = data/leaf_all.nostrain.txt
+    metadata_file = data/leaf_phenotype.csv
+    from src.metalign_analysis import MetalignDB as DB
+    db = DB(file_path)
+    db.get_metadata(metadata_file, categories=['Well', 'Sample Name','complex','cultivation'], index_col='Well')
+    alpha_diversity = db.get_alpha_diversity()
+    print(f"Alpha diversity for all samples: \n{list(alpha_diversity)}")
+    db.plot_pcoa('complex')